 Here’s the profile for the Walney to Wear route (going via Oxenholme as opposed to going in and out of Kendal).
-The total climbing for this route is approximately 1380 metres.
+This is a hilly route and depending on which option you choose total climbing could be in excess of 4,000 metres.

 The aptly named Bigland Hill (just 20 miles into the route from Walney Island) and the lengthy climb up Tan Hill, the highest point on the route at 1,732 feet above sea level, are two particular treats that lay in store – and where you’ll rapidly come to appreciate that it pays to travel as light as possible, and with your tyres pumped up.

 After Barnard Castle you could opt for an easier route to Durham via Bishop Auckland, missing out the climb up to Hamsterley Forest.
 The last 18 miles or so from Durham to the coast is gently undulating too.